 - The content of all reviews must be timely in nature.

-- Social media will be used to promote the Media, to promote published content and to engage the FHN community.
+- Appropriate personal social media will be used to promote the Media, to promote published content and to engage the FHN community.

-- The Editorial Board reserves the right to remove comments that violate any provisions hitherto outlined by this policy.
+- The Editorial Board reserves the right to remove posts that violate any provisions hitherto outlined by this policy.

 - Information posted on social media platforms should be held to the same standard as all other reporting in terms of information gathering and fact checking.

-- The official social media accounts should avoid promotion of events and remain objective, reporting what is fact.
-Reporters using personal social media to cover events in the name or charge of the Media should do the same.
+- The official social media accounts should avoid biased promotion of events and remain objective, reporting what is fact.
+Content posted by specific clubs’ accounts promoting events may be shared by the Media accounts on a fair basis.